 to all the ArcGIS Server machines involved in your deployment consistently.

-Scripting is especially useful when you need to make small
+Scripting is especially useful when you must make small

 adjustments, such as changing the security of a service or